awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 # Troubleshooting Systems Manager Automation<a name="automation-troubleshooting"></a>

-Use the following information to help you troubleshoot problems with the Automation service\.
+Use the following information to help you troubleshoot problems with AWS Systems Manager Automation, a capability of AWS Systems Manager\.
 This topic includes specific tasks to resolve issues based on Automation error messages\.

 **Topics**
 + [Common Automation errors](#automation-trbl-common)